 A. If creation of a special hospital district is proposed, there shall be a petition circulated in the county for the creation of a special hospital district in the county or in each subdistrict of a special hospital district composed of all or portions of two or more counties.
-Petitions for the creation of a special hospital district shall designate the name of the proposed district and the territorial area within and outside the county to be included within the district and whether the initial board of trustees shall be elected at large or from single-member districts.
-If the petition calls for election of the board from single-member districts, it shall describe the districts, which shall be contiguous, compact, as equal in population as practicable and otherwise in compliance with applicable law.
+Petitions for the creation of a special hospital district shall designate the name of the proposed district and the territorial area within and outside the county to be included within the district.
 Each petition shall be signed only by qualified electors of the proposed special hospital district.
-The name and post office address of each signer shall be indicated on the petition.
+The name and post-office address of each signer shall be indicated on the petition.

 B. In the case of a special hospital district lying wholly within a county, the petition shall contain signatures in a number equal to or in excess of ten percent of the votes cast for governor in the territory of the proposed special hospital district in the last preceding general election at which a governor of the state was elected.
 In the case of a special hospital district composed of all or a portion of two or more counties, the petition for each subdistrict shall contain signatures in a number equal to or greater than ten percent of the votes cast for governor in the territory of the subdistrict in the last preceding general election at which a governor of the state was elected.
+For the percent of the votes cast for governor in the territory of the subdistrict in the last preceding general election at which a governor of the state was elected.
 For the purpose of determining the vote cast for governor in the territory of the proposed special hospital district or subdistrict, any portion of a precinct within the proposed district or subdistrict shall be construed as if the entire precinct were wholly within the territory of the proposed special hospital district.